ghadeerfa/Heart-Failure-Prediction-Using-ANN/README (1).md

-# MF-Saudi: A Multimodal Framework for Bridging the Gap Between Audio and Textual Data for Saudi Dialect Detection
-This is the source code for the paper: MF-Saudi: A Multimodal Framework for Bridging the Gap Between Audio and Textual Data for Saudi Dialect Detection by Raed Alharbi, proceeding in Journal of King Saud University - Computer and Information Sciences - 2024
+# Heart Failure Prediction Using ANN
+This is the source code for project of the Heart Failure Prediction Using ANN

 ## Files

-- `data_processing.py`: Contains functions for loading and preprocessing data.
+- `Heart Failure Prediction Using ANN model.py`: Contains functions for loading and preprocessing data.
 - `models.py`: Contains the main models in the paper.
-- `model_training.py`: Contains the main training loop for the model.
-- `plotting.py`: Contains functions for plotting training metrics.
-- `feature_extraction.py`: Contains functions for extracting features from text and audio.
-- `utils.py`: Contains utility functions such as learning rate scheduling and downloading pre-trained models.
-- `example.ipynb`: example file to run the training script from jupyter notebook.

 ## Requirements